traaug/frontend-practice/README.md

 # This is some frontend-practice using html, css, and bootstrap.
-Please the code in 'master' branch.
+Please see the code in 'master' branch.